GLEF School Projects

 • Koh Broteal (KAH BRO-TEEL) Elementary School.
 Located in the small village of Choum Raisse in Pursat province, this single school building serves 142 kids, age six through 11.
 Approximately 215 students are expected to enter the school in the next year.
 The school stands on a site where a Khmer Rouge labor camp once stood.
 Very few who went there survived.
 More information on Koh Broteal is here.

-UPDATE: Thanks to GLEF supporters and donors, this project is a go!
-Construction officially started in February 2013.
-The foundation for the school was laid and the walls are now going up.
-The Rotary Club of Pursat is on the ground and monitoring work and supply GLEF with photos and videos throughout the process.
-The water pump, graciously donated by The Rotary Club of Edmonton West is fully built and will be ready for use when the dry season hits this April.
+UPDATE: Thanks to GLEF supporters and donors, this project was completed!
+Construction officially started in February 2013 and was completed in the autumn of 2013.
+The water pump, graciously donated by The Rotary Club of Edmonton West is fully built and is ready for use when the dry season hits.

 • Soeur (SUE-ER) Elementary School.
 This school in Soeur Village in Banteay Mancheay Province serves 1,065 students grade one through six.
 Four buildings are located on the land, but only three are barely operational.
 Students can only attend half days on account of the limited size of the buildings.
 More information on Soeur Village School is here.